AI, Creativity, and the

 Jobs on the Rise and in Decline

 The report’s job outlook section reads like a blueprint for the next generation of marketing teams.
-Roles that combine human judgment with AI-enabled leverage are poised for growth, while repetitive tasks face automation.
-Explore the cards below to see which roles are resilient and which are at risk.
+Explore the cards below.

 High-Growth Roles